 Virtual Watershed Investigation: Explore this 3D virtual experience of five water habitats in Clarke County to figure out which trout life needs can be met at each location.
 Record your findings in the habitat assessment sheet (PDF).
 Or you can also click on the links at the bottom of this page.

 Issue Investigation- In mathematics, students graph the life spans of trout and water temperature over time.
 In language arts, students explore and determine how to share our findings with the community.
 With science, students learn about trout habitats, life cycles, and diets.
 Students care for their young trout as eggs, alevin, and fry.
 In history/social science, students explore the importance of water resources throughout history and if Brook Trout are native to all of Virginia's physiographic regions.

 Field Experiences- Students conduct hands-on investigations as they apply their new knowledge to understand trout life needs and potential issues with the survival of their trout.

 Click on the links below for our field investigation lesson plans.

 Action Project- Students evaluate local waterways to assess suitability for the release of their trout.
 They share their findings with students in other grades, their families, and their community.
 The trout are released into a suitable local waterway.

-Synthesis and Conclusion- Students studied the life cycle of the brook trout, learned the definition of a watershed, as well as what it means to have a healthy or unhealthy watershed.
-They demonstrated how pollution and erosion affect the trout.
-Students also promoted preserving the Chesapeake Bay Watershed and asked parents to sign a pledge to keep the watershed healthy.
+Synthesis and Conclusion- Students study the life cycle of the brook trout, and learn the definition of a watershed, as well as what it means to have a healthy or unhealthy watershed.
+They demonstrate how pollution and erosion affect the trout.
+Students also promote preserving the Chesapeake Bay Watershed, asking parents to sign a pledge to keep the watershed healthy.